bigraph-toolkit-suite/bigraphs.bigraph-framework/README.md

 Provides simple means to export bigraphs and transition systems as graphic files.

-Graphviz is used as format.
-Can be exported as png and jpg.
+Currently, DOT is used in combination with GraphViz.
+Bigraphs can be exported as `*.png` and `*.jpg`.

+#### Converters

+Provides several mechanism to convert bigraphs into other representations.
+For example, Bigraphs to GXL (Graph Exchange Language).

 ### Reaction Graph / Transition System